cbonoz/cosmos20/README.md

 Cosmos API module (apis) - interact with arbitrary api's from your cosmos app using this prebuilt cosmos hub module.

 Going after the build a module challenge for the cosmos hackatom contest.

+### Use cases
+* Make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
+* Perform programmatic access to other services such as other blockchains, third party api's
+* Provide a simple interface to configure a set of API-based commands.
 -->

 ### Dev notes